Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 Ensuite :

-1. Utilisez PowerShell pour appliquer les étiquettes de confidentialité aux groupes Microsoft 365 et sites SharePoint existants à l’aide du mappage de noms.
-Pour connaître les instructions, reportez-vous à la section suivante.
+1. Use PowerShell to apply the sensitivity labels to existing Microsoft 365 groups and SharePoint sites by using name mapping.
+See the next section for instructions.

 2. Supprimez les anciennes classifications dans les groupes et sites existants.